treysu/docker-compose/README.md

 ## 🌟 Contributing

-Contributions, issues, and feature requests are welcome… but honestly, this is mostly for my own fun and learning! 😅
+Contributions, issues, and feature requests are welcome… but honestly, this is mostly for fun and education, so don't worry about it!

----

-*Happy hosting and managing your Docker services! 🚀*